 The Innsmouth Horror: Large expansion.
 This town is directly under the control of Mythos forces and its Deep One masters are making their move for power.
 Sixteen new investigators, eight new Ancient Ones, two new heralds.

-The Innsmouth Look: The town is home to the human/Deep One hybrids, possibly including the investigators!
+- The Innsmouth Look: The town is home to human/Deep One hybrids, possibly including the investigators!

-Deep Ones uprising: The Deep One conspiracy in Innsmouth is represented by a new countdown track.
-If the track fills their efforts have succeeded and the Ancient One awakens independent of the doom track.
+- Deep One uprising: The Deep One conspiracy in Innsmouth is represented by a new countdown track.
+If the track fills, their efforts have succeeded and the Ancient One awakens independent of the doom track.
 The investigators can slow the uprising track by alerting the FBI.

 The Lurker at the Threshold: Small expansion.
 It's realized that the portals opening through Arkham are extensions of Yog-Sothoth, and it must be confronted to save the city.